simonmichael/hledger/hledger/doc/hledger.1.md

 Options and command arguments can be intermixed.
 Arguments are usually interpreted as a search query which filters the data, see QUERIES.

-## General flags
+There are three kinds of options.

-These can appear anywhere in the command line.
+General options are always available and can appear anywhere in the command line:

 `-h --help`
 : show general help or (after command) command help